Real-Serious-Games/Factory/README.md

 		...
 	}

-Circular references between singletons are not allowed for obvious reasons, you will get a nasty exception thrown if you try to do that.
+Circular references between singletons are illegal for obvious reasons, you will get a nasty exception thrown if you try to do that.

 ## Singleton Startup/Shutdown